andreaspacher/academic-publishers/README.md

 In a further step, the script harmonizes duplicated names of publishers (based on the data in `Data\03_publishers_harmonization.txt`).

+The rest was done manually, e.g. looking for the links of journal catalogues and collecting the relevant CSS selector for each publisher (in `Data\04_publishers.xlsx`).

 ### Journals

-Finally, the publishers' websites are accessed via a uniform webscraping function (but with differing css selectors) so as to extract all of the publishers' journal names, including the URL to each journal.
+Finally, the publishers' websites are accessed via a uniform webscraping function (but with differing CSS selectors) so as to extract all of the publishers' journal names, including the URL to each journal.
 This is done in file 06 in the `Script`-folder.

-The various css selectors for each publisher is saved in `Data\04_publishers.csv`.
+The various css selectors for each publisher is saved in `Data\04_publishers.xlsx`.

 ## Results

 ### Publishers

-The full list of the publishers and their journal counts is visible in `Output\allpublishers-2022-04-15.xlsx`.
+The full list of the publishers and their journal counts is visible in `Output\top-100-publishers.xlsx`.

 ### Journals

-The journal list is visible in `Output\alljournals-2022-03-02.csv`, or at https://ooir.org/journals/ (the list is based on 2022 data, while the website is from 2021).
+The journal list is visible in `Output\Journals\alljournals-2022-03-02.csv`.
+Note, however, that the list is incomplete as many publishers were not scraped (yet) but only their number of journals were counted based on CSS selectors.